GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.
+> ### The code you write makes you a programmer.
+The code you delete makes you a good one.
+The code you don't have to write makes you a great one.
 >
-> ~ *Linus Torvalds*
+> ~ *Mario Fusco*

 ---
 ## 🏎 Quick Facts